AdityaSidharta/shopee_data_science/README.md

 which can be ran directly to obtain the final predictions. `config.sh` is needed to be run before running each of the main python script to initialize the environment variables

-Ensembling the predictions from each of the model can be done using the following jupyter notebook:
+Ensembling the predictions from each of the ML model can be done using the following jupyter notebook:
  [notebooks/adi/concat_submission.ipynb](notebooks/adi/concat_submission.ipynb)

+Source codes to Mobile, Beauty and Fashion heuristics algorithms under `model/heuristics`.
+* Run mobile heuristics on your dataset using [notebooks/adi/kyle_prediction.ipynb]().
+* Run beauty fashion on your dataset using [model/heuristics/beauty_heuristics.py]().
+* Run fashion fashion on your dataset using [model/heuristics/fashion_heuristics.py]().

 ## Built With